 Singing has been known to alter your physical and mental emotions.
-It can be calming and energizing at the same time.
-And many people talk about how therapeutic it can be as it soothes your soul and lifts your spirit.
+Many experts speak about how therapeutic it can be, as it soothes your soul and lifts your spirit.
 But what exactly happens to your body when you sing?
-Read on to learn about some interesting ways that singing can be therapeutic for you.
+Read on to discover some interesting ways that singing can be therapeutic for you.

 Singing has been proven to lower your levels of cortisol and cortisone, the hormones that regulate your stress levels.
 When you create vocal sounds, you contract the diaphragm and draw in more oxygen into the blood causing better circulation and reducing stress.
 So, don’t hesitate to belt out a good singing session to make you feel more calm and relaxed.

 2. Releases “Feel-Good” Hormones